imrishabh18/UrlShortner/README.md

 A place where you can shorten the url for the given website.

-It is a full stack app.
-The data base used here is mongoDB atlas.
+It is a full stack app.And the tech stack used here are, The data base used here is mongoDB atlas.
-Backened is an express app.
-Server is of Nodejs.
+Backened is of expressjs.
 Frontend is of Vuejs.
+Deployed in Heroku.